MicrosoftDocs/cordova-docs/articles/getting-started/get-started-codepush-cordova.md

     > **Note:** Installation mode can be changed by passing options to the ```sync``` method.
 Refer to the [API documentation](http://microsoft.github.io/code-push/docs/cordova.html#syncoptions) for more information.

 1. Restart the application in the simulator/device.
-You will see that the app has been updated to the new version (v1 should bd displayed in the title):
+You will see that the app has been updated to the new version (v1 should be displayed in the title):

     ![New version deployed](media/get-started-codepush-cordova/new-version-deployed.png)